-If the output shows a certain signal, the operation of the device is regarded as satisfactory.
-This interpretation of the language explains the situation when an interpreter successfully translates a text with incomprehensible contents.
 Although the question on the unity of language and thought is not the subject of this presentation, it will be interesting to note the following.
-The thesis that the translator has to have a knowledge of the subject of translation is in contradiction to the thesis on the unity between language and mind .
-Given that language and mind are united, and the language provides a precise expression of thought, THERE IS NO THOUGHT BEYOND WHAT IS EXPRESSED BY LANGUAGE.
+The thesis that the translator has to have some knowledge of the subject of translation is in contradiction with the thesis on the unity between language and mind .
+Given that language and mind are united, and language provides a precise expression of thought, THERE IS NO THOUGHT BEYOND WHAT IS EXPRESSED BY LANGUAGE.
 The requirement to know the subject refers us to extralinguistic factors.
 If it is proven that the author of a text writes what he thinks, then the translation should restrict itself to translating what is written.

-Meanwhile, to remain within the boundaries of the original text, an ambiguity whould be translated by an ambiguity, polisemantics by polisemantics, indeterminacy by indeterminacy, etc. Good results could be obtained by a possible amplification of ambiguity or indeterminacy in the target text as compared with the same phenomena in the source text.
+Meanwhile, to remain within the boundaries of the original text, ambiguity would be translated by ambiguity, polysemantics by polysemantics, indeterminacy by indeterminacy, etc. Good results could be obtained by a possible amplification of ambiguity or indeterminacy in the target text as compared with the same phenomena in the source text.
 This type of operation can produce less reduction of meaning than the operation of reducing the ambiguity or indeterminacy.

-Maintaining the indeterminacy of text is a difficult task when translating from an abstract-type language, like French, into a concrete-type language, like German.15 It is only natural that inversely, when translating into an abstract-type language, this difficulty becomes an advantage.
+Maintaining the indeterminacy of a text is a difficult task when translating from an abstract-type language, like French, into a concrete-type language, like

+German10.
+It is only natural that inversely, when translating into an abstract-type language, this difficulty becomes an advantage.

-In the next example, the verb when translating from English into Russian having no unambiguous counterpart, is to be particularized using an adverb, while the direct object of the verb is translated using a comparative phrase:
+In the next example, the verb when translating from English into Russian having no unambiguous counterpart, is to be particularized using an adverb, while the direct object of the verb is translated, using a comparative phrase: